krunalM05/tenderManagementApplication/README.md

 ### Implementing CRUD APIs
-1. first download unImplemented TenderManganement Project and import it in STS IDE as existing maven project. unImplemented project location: inside DemoTenderMgmtProject folder, Solution/Implemented project loc:
+1. first download unImplemented TenderManganement Project and import it in STS IDE as existing maven project. unImplemented project location: inside DemoTenderMgmtProject folder, Solution/Implemented project loc: folder tenderManagement
 3. check all packages - service, repository, controller, model, etc and add required annotaions in the classes if not added for service -> @Service for repository -> @Repository